Cyanomous/Cyanomous/README.md

 <h2 align="center">👋 Heyo!</h2>

 I'm **Cyanomous** servant to the nation that is Cyan, never herd of it?
 Don't speak lies we have conquered half the universe by now.
 Python is a programing language and an animal!
+I make goodish vector art, code goodish stuff, and like books!

 [![](https://github-readme-stats.vercel.app/api?username=Cyanomous&theme=midnight)](https://github.com/Cyanomous)